DataDog/integrations-core/trend_micro_vision_one_endpoint_security/README.md

 ## Overview

-[Trend Micro Vision One Endpoint Security][1] is a cloud-based solution specifically designed for endpoints, servers and cloud workloads.
+[Trend Micro Vision One Endpoint Security][1] is a cloud-based solution specifically designed for endpoints, servers, and cloud workloads.

 This integration ingests the following logs: